-Against a reducing grant and increasing costs, the Council approved investment of up to £30m investment in Commercial Investment Properties, funded from prudential borrowing.
+Against a reducing grant, increasing costs the Council approved investment of up to £30m investment in Commercial Investment Properties, funded from prudential borrowing.
 There have been no further acquisitions during the year.
-Having now invested over £21.67m in 7 properties, and achieving a gross yield of 6.53%, the net contribution to funding of our services is £0.721m p.a.
+Having now invested over £21.67m in 7 properties, and achieving a gross yield of 6.53%, generating a net contribution to funding of our services of £0.721m p.a.

-Investments Properties are held on the Balance Sheet at their fair value of \pounds 20.978m (\pounds 20.949m 2019/20).
+Investments Properties are held on the Balance Sheet at their fair value of £20.978m (£20.949m 2019/20).
 Further information is included in Note 16.